bentoml/BentoML/docs/source/quickstart.rst

 :code:`KerasModelArtifact`, :code:`FastaiModelArtifact`, and
 :code:`XgboostModelArtifact` etc.

-Put the BentoService class definition to a separate file `iris_classifier.py`, and now you are ready to train a scikit-learn model and serve it.

 From Model Training To Serving
 ------------------------------

-Next, we train a classifier model with Iris dataset, and pack the trained model with an instance of the :code:`IrisClassifier` BentoService defined above, and save the entire prediction service.
+The following code trains a scikit-learn model and bundles the trained model with an :code:`IrisClassifier` instance.
+The :code:`IrisClassifier` instance is then saved to disk in the BentoML SavedBundle format, which is a versioned file archive that is ready for production models serving deployment.

 .. code-block:: python